e-vakker/hybrid-office-dc-gns3-lab/12_join_pcs_create_users_in_domain.md

-# Add Computers and Users to the Domain
+# Join Computers & Create User Accounts in Domain

 ## Move the Windows 10 appliances to the canvas